giovtorres/kvm-install-vm/README.md

-    kvm-install-vm create -s ~/script.sh -g vnc -u bar foo Create a VM with a custom script included in user-data, a graphical console accesible over VNC, and a user named 'bar'.
+    kvm-install-vm create -s ~/script.sh -g vnc -u bar foo Create a VM with a custom script included in user-data, a graphical console accessible over VNC, and a user named 'bar'.
 ```

 #### Deleting a Guest Domain